Clicky

 The word “jet ski” will get thrown around most because that is what most people understand.
 The other names are Personal Watercraft(PWC) and Waverunner.

-History
+The History

-While stand ups are becoming rare these days, they were one of the first ones around.
+While stand ups are becoming rare these days, they were one of the first ones around!

 The creator of the first stand-up was Clayton Jacobson II.
 He wanted a motorcycle of the water and was trying to mimic that with the stand-up jet ski.
 He figured standing up would give you more control, like it does on a dirt bike.